dainst/IANUS-tools/csv2xmp/Readme.md

 The mapping.py data contains the mapping between the source and the target schema name.
 The provided mapping is for the DAI Core Metadata, e.g.
 "01_Titel" is mapped to "dc:title".
-Currently it is only tested and proably working for TIF & JPEG Files.
+Currently it is only tested and probably working for TIF & JPEG Files.

 ## Requirements:
 The csv file must contain a row named "Dateiname", which contains the correct